-GIS assignments are part of the last two activities in this unit.
-The activities make use of ArcGIS Online, an internet software that runs on most browsers.
+GIS investigations are part of many of the activities in this unit.
+These investigations make use of ArcGIS Online, an internet software that runs on most browsers.
 If you do not have an an ArcGIS account and would like to have one you can sign up for a free personal account here.

-The Japanese Internment files are also available to download for ArcGIS Desktop:
+The Slave Trade Project files are also available to download for ArcGIS Desktop:

 The data and shapefiles in the various map layers are from a variety of sources: